josef0731/mutational-dark-matter/README.md

 ## Citation

-Ng JCF & Fraternali F. Meta-analysis of mutations and deep mutational scanning data reveal protein-level consequences of somatic mutational signatures. *Manuscript in preparation*, 2021.
+Ng JCF & Fraternali F. The 'dark matter' of protein variants carries a distinct DNA signature and improves the prediction of damaging variant effects, 2022.